Fall 2020 Back to School

 - What will assembly look like this year?

 All students, staff and faculty will be required to wear face coverings while at school, with the percentage of time wearing the face coverings depending on the age of the child.
 While the school has purchased supplemental face coverings in the event that a student forgets or loses theirs, parents should plan on sending their children to school each day with appropriate face coverings.
 We request keeping an extra face covering in your child’s backpack.
 Bandanas and gaiters are not adequate face coverings while on campus.
+Students who refuse to wear face coverings will be excluded from In-Person learning.
+They will shift to the Flexible Learning Plan.

 Parents/guardians will be asked to check their children and themselves for fever and respiratory symptoms at home, prior to departing for school daily.
 We will be using a HIPPA-compliant app from our student health forms provider, Magnus Health, for daily health screening at home and self-certification.
 Upon arrival to campus, compliance will be checked.
 Employees will likewise be required to do a health self-screening at home via the Kyla app, which is our COVID-19 testing provider.
 Anyone who has not submitted that morning’s questionnaire will be screened in person.
 Anyone who answers yes to any of the screening questions will be sent home.
 Students and employees must also pass a visual check before coming on campus and will have their temperature taken (without contact) one more time, in person.
 Anyone with a temperature of 100.4 or above will be sent home.
 No one experiencing any symptoms may enter campus.